 Boise to celebrate children and books at Día de los Niños festivities

-On April 30 across the world, El Día de los Niños celebrates children and the importance of reading.
-The tradition goes back to the 1920s and is particularly popular in Mexico and the Latino community stateside.
+On April 30th every year across the world, El Día de los Niños celebrates children and the importance of reading.
+The tradition harkens back to the 1920s, and is particularly popular in Mexico and the Latino community stateside.

 Ismael Mendoza, the bilingual/bicultural project coordinator with the Idaho Commission for Libraries, is organizing the event this year.
 His parents are from Michoacán and growing up in Idaho, the day always felt special.